mistersingh179/bw-dashboard/README.md

 - add it as a header with key `cookie` & value of `next-auth.session-token=81f3db43-b3fb-4a85-8507-bee316db9ae2`

 ## Pending backlog
-- setup pattern for api to disclose the return type to be prisma object nested inside a superjson result
+- paginate webpages and setup pattern for all pagination
+- we need page's category & a category selection on campaign
 - design improvement to reduce scored campaigns
   - user has categories
   - categories are build as process webpages (upsert)